PhD Researcher, Department of Sociology, University of Cambridge

 Richard Dent is a PhD researcher in the Department of Sociology.
 His research into digital society examines the following areas:

 - The sharing economy & channel shift

 - Online social capital

 - Virtual assistants (social bots) for mental health and education.

 Local social networking websites, like Nextdoor.com, are online communities where local people connect for a variety of social interactions, both online and offline.
 These sites are beginning to replace traditional community venues such as schools, churches and community centres.
 This is a type of 'channel shift' may have serious implications for society when individuals without competent digital social skills are left behind.

 Richard is also developing a methodology for creating human-like virtual assistants (social bots) which can offer a range of services.
 This includes alleviating mental health issues caused by social isolation and improving digital literacy.
 His approach focuses on improving non-essential 'bonding' interactions between users and virtual assistants.

 Richard has a professional background in public relations, project management and science communication.
-Previous projects include: European Commission funded Energy Union, The Tree from Global Campaign Climate Action & Leonardo DiCaprio’s The 11th Hour documentary and James Cameron's Avatar Alliance Foundation.
+Previous clients include: European Commission funded Energy Union, The Tree from Global Campaign Climate Action & Leonardo DiCaprio’s The 11th Hour documentary and James Cameron's Avatar Alliance Foundation.